For practices

 Orientation

-A well-planned, comprehensive orientation to the practice and the local environment is an essential task for the practice manager, supervisory team and other practice staff to undertake together.
-It helps ensure the safety (including cultural safety) of the registrar, the practice and the community.
+A well-planned, comprehensive orientation to the training site and the local environment is essential for the training site manager, supervisory team and other training site staff to undertake together.
+It helps ensure the safety (including cultural safety) of the registrar, the training site, and the community.

 Other benefits of orientation include: